Bendrox/Legal-French-Tracker/README.md

 Other files:
 - Explore_LégiFrance_API.ipynb: A notebook for exploring API calls, which also serves as a notebook version of the application.
-- modules_simili: Contains .py files for main, which include API call functions, authentication mechanisms, and data preparation functions (cleaning and formatting).
+- modules_tracker: Contains .py files for main, which include API call functions, authentication mechanisms, and data preparation functions (cleaning and formatting).

 # Other upcomming features